polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 ### Errors

-For defining errors, ink!
-Uses idiomatic Rust error handling witg the `Result<T,E>` type.
-These errors are user defined by creatig an `Error` enum and all the necessary types.
+For defining errors, ink! uses idiomatic Rust error handling with the `Result<T,E>` type.
+These errors are user-defined by creating an `Error` enum and all the necessary types.
-If an error is returned, contract reverts
+If an error is returned, the contract reverts

 In ink!, errors are handled using idiomatic Rust practices with the `Result<T, E>` type.
 Custom error types are defined by creating an `Error` enum and specifying any necessary variants.
-If an error is returned from a message, the contract execution reverts, ensuring that no changes are applied to the contract’s state.
+If a message returns an error, the contract execution reverts, ensuring no changes are applied to the contract's state.

 Example: